-

 - proposed functions or activities the organisation has decided to carry out and for which it has established plans

-- activities the organisation carries out in support of its other functions and activities, such as human resource, corporate administration, property management and public relations activities.
+- activities the organisation carries out in support of its other functions and activities, such as human resource, corporate administration, property management, analytics and public relations activities.

 Collecting personal information that is ‘reasonably necessary’ for an APP entity’s functions or activities

-3.17 An APP entity may collect personal information that is ‘reasonably necessary for’ a function or activity of the entity (APP 3.1 and APP 3.2).[5]
+3.24 An APP entity may collect personal information that is ‘reasonably necessary’ for a function or activity of the entity (APP 3.1 and APP 3.2).[14]
+An APP entity may collect sensitive information with consent where the sensitive information is ‘reasonably necessary’ for a function or activity of the entity (APP 3.3).

-3.18 The ‘reasonably necessary’ test is an objective test: whether a reasonable person who is properly informed would agree that the collection is necessary.
+3.25 The ‘reasonably necessary’ test is an objective test: whether a reasonable person who is properly informed would agree that the collection is necessary.
 It is the responsibility of an APP entity to be able to justify that the particular collection is reasonably necessary.
-‘Reasonably necessary’ is also discussed in Chapter B (Key concepts).
+In the context of the Privacy Act, it would not be sufficient if the collection is merely helpful, desirable or convenient.
+‘Reasonably necessary’ is discussed further in Chapter B (Key concepts).

-- how the personal information will be used in undertaking a function or activity of the APP entity (for example, in most circumstances collection on the basis that personal information could become necessary for a function or activity in the future, would not be reasonably necessary)
+- how the personal information will be used in undertaking a function or activity of the APP entity (for example, in most circumstances collection on the basis that personal information could become necessary for a function or activity in the future, would not be reasonably necessary.
+This is distinct from collecting personal information for a foreseeable event that may never occur if that collection is reasonably necessary for a function or activity (see Example B below).
+It is also distinct from collecting personal information for a proposed function and activity for which there are established plans

 - a job applicant being asked to advise if they had suffered a work-related injury or illness, when this was not relevant to the position being advertised[19]